PilzDE/PITreader/dotnet/PITreaderTool/README.md

 `<path to csv>` is a realtive of absolute path to an existing csv file with two fields/columns: Security ID and comment.\
 The first line of the CSV file is ignored.

+### Coding

+The coding command (`coding`) has two sub-commands:

+- `set <coding identifier> [<coding comment>]` Set basic coding
+- `delete` Delete basic coding

+The `set` command has the following arguments:

+- `<coding identifier>` is the identifier that should be used as basic coding
+- `<coding comment>` is an optional argument to set a comment for the coding identifier

+#### Example

+Example to set the basic coding to "SecretC0ding" with the comment "DE Plant 01-A"\
+The PITreader has a certificate with SHA2 thumbprint `C44E954C64B50AA2AF7CAC9F1108CEDF59FFF7D520DE27223AF92A5976F7E5FC` and API token `hJgwmy/5gyl84lKSynGIVQ==`.

+    PITreaderTool.exe --thumbprint C44E954C64B50AA2AF7CAC9F1108CEDF59FFF7D520DE27223AF92A5976F7E5FC hJgwmy/5gyl84lKSynGIVQ== coding set SecretC0ding "DE Plant 01-A"